Liongrass/21UP/README.md

 Bugs:

-- Keyboard interrupt throws an error while invoice is open
+- Keyboard interrupt throws an error when invoice is open
+- Screen doesn't clear on shutdown

 Prerequisites: